rafi/awesome-vim-colorschemes/README.md

 # Awesome Vim Color Schemes

-Collection of awesome color schemes for Vim, merged together.
+Collection of awesome color schemes for Vim, merged for quick use.

+## Installation

+Use your favorite package-manager to install, and enjoy!

 ## Color Schemes